citusdata/citus_docs/installation/single_machine_docker.rst

 This section describes setting up a Citus cluster on a single machine using docker-compose.

 .. note::
    **The Docker image is intended for development/testing purposes only**, and has not been prepared for production use.
-Consider data in Docker instances to be ephemeral.
+The images use default connection settings, which are very permissive, and not suitable for any kind of production setup.
+These should be updated before using the image for production use.
+The PostgreSQL manual `explains how
+   <http:\//www.postgresql.org/docs/current/static/auth-pg-hba-conf.html>`_ to
+   make them more restrictive.

 **1. Install Docker Community Edition and Docker Compose**